 This gorgeous adromischus has silvery grey leaves with speckles of maroon and a crisp white edge.
 As adromischus gets older, it forms a thick caudex (stem) at the base.

 Adromischus plants stay small, so its easy to keep a collection in a small space.
+As they get older, they form a thick caudex (stem) at the base.
 They have a wonderful variation in leaf colors and shapes, and are very easy to propagate from leaves.
 These plants are hard to find, but very fun to collect.